KurtJacobson/hazzy/README.md

 ```
 Next place a  symbolic link to the hazzy folder in you machines config directory.
 In debian you can do this by dragging the folder into your config directory and holding **Shift+Ctrl** before dropping the folder.

 The last step is to put a link to hazzy.py in your usr/bin directory.
 To do this graphically open a root file browser.
-To do this on Debian by say
+On Debian say
 ```
 sudo thunar
 ```
-To open a root terminal on Ubuntu say
+If you are using Ubuntu you might need to say
 ```
  sudo nautilus
 ```